Probabilistically Tightened Linear Relaxation-based Perturbation Analysis for Neural Network Verification: Probabilistically Tightened LiRPA via Underestimation

 \begin{proposition} Consider an N-layer ReLU DNN with $m$ neurons.
 Fix a confidence level $\psi$ and coverage ratio $R \in (0,1)$.
 For each intermediate neuron $z^{(i)}_j,$ collect $n'$ i.i.d. samples $\vx_1, \ldots,\vx_n$ from the perturbation region $\mathcal{C}$, and compute the approximate reachable set as $\overline{l}_j^{(i)} = \min\limits_{k= 1,\dots, n'} z^{(i)}_j(\vx_k)$ and $\underline{u}_j^{(i)} = \max\limits_{k= 1,\dots, n'} z^{(i)}_j(\vx_k)$.
 If the number of samples used for each neuron satisfies $n'\geq \frac{\ln{(1-\psi^{1/m})}}{\ln{(1- (1-R)/m)}}$, then for any (possibly infinite) sequence $X$ of inputs sampled independently and uniformly from $\mathcal{C},$ for each neuron $z^{(i)}_j$ with probability at least $\psi^{1/m}$ there is a subsequence $X'$ of $X$ of size $|X'| \geq \left(1- \frac{1-R}{m}\right)|X|$ such that for each $\vx \in X'$ the estimated reachable set is sound, i.e., $z^{(i)}_j(\vx) \in [\l^{(i)}_j, \u^{(i)}_j].$ \end{proposition}

 We will now show that we can combine the (probabilistically valid) estimation computed on the reachable sets of individual neurons using a LiRPA approach, so as to obtain, first, a probabilistically valid over-approximation of any ReLU layer in the DNN and thus on the final network's lower and upper outputs.
-In detail, we start proving that the combination of the estimated reachable sets and the linearization approach employed for any (ReLU) layer of the networks results in a probabilistic valid over-approximation for at least a fraction $R$ of the perturbation region $\mathcal{C}$.
+In detail, we begin by proving that the estimated reachable sets used to produce the vectors $\mA$ and $\vb$, together with the linearization applied to each ReLU layer of the network (as in Sec. \ref{sec:lirpa_preliminaries}), yield a probabilistically sound over-approximation that covers at least a fraction $R$ of the perturbation region $\mathcal{C}$.

 \begin{lemma}[ReLU Layer Relaxation using \texttt{PT-LiRPA}] Consider a ReLU DNN with $m$ neurons distributed over $N$ layers, and $\mathcal{C}$ a perturbation region of interest.
 Fix confidence and coverage parameter $\psi, R \in (0,1)$.
 Fix a layer $i \in \{1, \dots, N-2\},$ and for each $j=1, \dots, d_i$ compute an estimated reachable set $[\overline{l}_j, \underline{u}_j]$ for neuron $z^{(i)}_j,$ using $n' \geq m \frac{ln(1-\psi^{1/m})}{ln(1-(1-R)/m)}$ independently and uniformly sampled point from $\mathcal{C},$ as by Proposition \ref{prop:wilks_union_probability}.
 Let $\overline{\vl} = (\overline{l}_1, \dots, \overline{l}_{d_i})$ and $\underline{\vu}=(\underline{u}_1, \dots, \underline{u}_{d_i}).$ Let ${\mA}, \vb$ be the vectors of the linear bounds coefficients and biases (inductively) computed for the ReLU layer $i+1$, and such that, with probability $\geq \displaystyle{\psi^{\frac{d_{i+1}+ d_{i+2}+ \cdots + d_N}{m}},}$ for any $n \in \mathbb{N}$ in any sequence of $n$ points uniformly and independently sampled from $\mathcal{C},$ for at least $n \times \left(1 - \frac{1-R}{m} \sum_{j=i+1}^N d_j\right)$ points $\vx$ in $X$ it holds that